evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 # Non-aggregated plots for Reports

-If you want to see non-aggregated plots, you can set the `agg_data` parameter as `false`.
+If you want to see non-aggregated plots, you can set the `raw_data` parameter as `True` in the render options.

-You can set it on the Report level by passing the corresponding option.
+You can set it on the Report level:

 ```python
 report = Report(